kershrita/Data-Science-Roadmap/README.md

   - Assignment: Practice example with SQL.

 - **Session 6**: Advanced Data Cleaning and Feature Engineering
+  - Recap on data collection from NoSQL mongoDB database.
   - More data cleaning, exploration using pandas.
   - Feature engineering, columns aggregation.
   - Data balancing using oversampling and undersampling.